Marshflair1988/Project-Exam-2-Holidaze/README.md

 ### Profile API

-- **Avatar Updates**: Profile pictures are saved as base64 data URLs (API accepts this format)
+- **Avatar Updates**: Profile pictures are updated via image URLs (HTTP/HTTPS) - users enter image URLs in a modal interface
 - **Profile Fetching**: Profile data is fetched on component mount and cached in localStorage
-- **Update Endpoint**: `PUT /holidaze/profiles` accepts avatar, name, email, bio, and other profile fields
+- **Update Endpoint**: `PUT /holidaze/profiles/:name` or `PUT /auth/profile` accepts avatar (as URL object), name, email, bio, and other profile fields
+- **Delete Account**: `DELETE /auth/profile` removes the user's profile and all associated data

 ## Troubleshooting